Golden Agri Resources Ltd

 52. Indonesia Sustainable Palm Oil (ISPO) certified (100%)?

-The company reports that over 241,000 hectares of plantations and 36 mills have received ISPO certification as of December 2021.
-However, the information is not externally verified.
+The company reports that 266,765.840 ha of planted area and 39 mills have received ISPO certification as of September 2023.
+However, the certificates are not publicly available.

 -